 The objects of the Trust are usually to provide an income for the beneficiaries, to provide funds for the housing, care, maintenance, education, general welfare, recuperation, health, entertainment or pleasure or advancement of life of the interests of any beneficiary, and to transfer the assets to the capital beneficiaries upon termination of the Trust.

-Inter Vivos Trusts can be created with the Vesting of assets or benefits in beneficiaries stipulated in the Trust Deed whereby the assets vest in the named beneficiaries, but the assets and benefits flowing from them, are required to be administered by the Trustees until the happening of a certain event.
+Trusts can be created giving Vested or Discretionary rightsto the beneficiaries stipulated or described in the Trust Deed, whereby the assets vest in the named beneficiaries, but the assets and benefits flowing from them, are required to be administered by the Trustees until the happening of a certain event.

 The beneficiaries are usually defined as income beneficiaries and capital beneficiaries.

-Income beneficiaries are usually those persons who may from time to time (or in terms of the Trust Deed) be selected by the Trustees in their discretion from the list of beneficiaries contained in the Trust Deed to whom benefits in the form of income generated by the Trust or use of assets is awarded.
-It is usual for this class of beneficiaries in Discretionary Trusts to be widely defined to enable the Trustees to exercise their discretion as to the distribution of the income benefits from the Trust.
+Income beneficiaries are usually those persons who may from time to time (or at times stipulated in the Trust Deed) be selected by the Trustees in the discretion of the Trustees, from the list of beneficiaries described in the Trust Deed.
+These distributions are usually in the form of income from the Trust assets or the use of Trust assets.
+It is usual for the class of beneficiaries in Discretionary Trusts to be widely defined to enable the Trustees to exercise their discretion as to the distribution of the income benefits from the Trust as widely as possible.

-Capital beneficiaries are usually persons who, from time to time, are selected from the Trustees in their discretion to be benefit from the distribution of the capital assets of the Trust.
-This class of beneficiaries is often described very widely as well.
+Capital beneficiaries are usually persons who, from time to time (or at times stipulated in the Trust Deed), are selected from the Trustees in the discretion of the Trustes, to benefit from the distribution of portion or the whole of the capital assets of the Trust.
+This class of beneficiaries is often described very widely as well, in discretionary Trusts.

-Contingent beneficiaries are sometimes identified in the Trust Deed to ensure that the Trustee do not fail should none of the income or capital beneficiaries be able to ascertained.
+Contingent beneficiaries are sometimes identified in the Trust Deed to ensure that the Trust does not fail should none of the stipulated income or capital beneficiaries be able to ascertained.

 The Trust will terminate upon the happening of an event as stipulated in the Trust Deed.
 Typically, Trustees are given discretionary powers to extend the date of termination of the Trust, or to terminate the Trust prior to the happening of that event or the attainment of that date.